Cascade Forest Conservancy

 Cascade Forest Conservancy (CFC) is the only non-profit organization focused entirely on protecting and sustaining the forests, streams, wildlife, and communities in the southern Washington Cascades through conservation, education, and advocacy.

 Conservation: Cascade Forest Conservancy draws from the latest science, Traditional Indigenous Knowledge, and our intimate understanding of the region we serve to speak out against actions that could damage ecosystems in our region.
-We are also leading the way by actively restoring places damaged from bad management in the past, and working to study and identify places where additional protections can make a lasting difference.
+We are also actively working to restore places damaged from bad management in the past, and advocating for additional protections in watersheds and forests that remain at risk from unsustainable development.

 Advocacy: Cascade Forest Conservancy is a watchdog for decisions that impact public lands.
-We are a founding member of two Forest Collaboratives, groups that facilitate discussion between federal agencies, conservationists, timber companies, Tribes, and other interested parties, to shape forest management through civil discussion.
+In addition to our long history of successful litigation on behalf of vulnerable ecosystems and wildlife species, we are a founding member of two Forest Collaboratives, organizations that facilitate discussion between federal agencies, conservationists, timber companies, Tribes, and other interested parties, to shape forest management through civil discussion.

-In addition to speaking out against harmful actions, we are also leading the way forward by advocating for new protections for treasured landmarks and critical habitat areas, like our #NoPlaceForAMine campaign designed to protect a pristine valley in the foothills of Mount St. Helens from repeated attempts to prospect and mine in the area.
-We’re successful thanks to a growing coalition of local businesses, elected officials, non-profits, Tribes, and concerned individuals who we bring together to speak for a common goal.
+In addition to speaking out against harmful actions, we are advocating for new protections for treasured landmarks and critical habitat areas.
+For example, our #NoPlaceForAMine campaign seeks to permanently protect a pristine valley in the foothills of Mount St. Helens from repeated attempts to prospect and mine in the area.

 Global problems, local solutions: We’re working to understand how global problems, like climate change, will impact ecosystems in the southern Washington Cascades, and what we can do about it on the local level.

-We are protecting and increasing the amount of old-growth and mature forests throughout our region, as science continues to show that older forests in Washington play an outsized role in capturing and storing carbon, slowing the acceleration of global warming.
-We’re also employing restoration techniques to improve damaged habitats and make them resilient enough to withstand the changes that are already underway, so that life in our region thrives for years and decades to come.
+We are protecting and increasing the number of old-growth and mature forests throughout our region.
+Science continues to show that older forests in Washington play an outsized role in capturing and storing carbon, slowing the acceleration of global warming.
+We’re also employing restoration techniques to improve damaged habitats and make them resilient enough to withstand the changes already underway so that life in our region thrives for years and decades to come.

 Organization Data